Jaganpro/BashSetup/Tmux Basics.md

 ## What is Tmux?
 Tmux is a terminal Multiplexer .
-There are multiple advantages to use tmux
+There are multiple advantages in using tmux

 * Terminal Split Screen
-* Multiple Terminal Sessions
+* Multiple Terminal Sessions with simple commands
-* Run Processes and not tied to your sessions.
+* Run Processes that are not tied to your current sessions.
 (For Example, Long Running sessions can be invoked using Tmux)
 * Ability to SSH using Tmux